tdtran/resque-uniq/README.md

       end
     end

-This is usually not necessary, but you can if you want.
+Lock autoexpiration was necessary to protect against stale locks.
+With the new run lock trick you probably don't need it anymore.

 ## Credits

 There are several similar Resque plugins.
-We tried them all but for one reason or another they don't work reliably for us.
-We wrote our own version which we think works better for us.
+We tried them all but for one reason or another they didn't work reliably for us.
+Therefore we wrote our own version.
 Nonetheless we would like to thank the authors of those plugins for inspiration.

 ## Contributing